Test-writing playbook¶

 HalfDoubleAnalysisPayloadGenerator¶

-Half-Double is a Rowhammer phenomenon where accesses to both distance-one and distance-two neighbours of a victim row are used to generate bit flips.
+Half-Double is a Rowhammer phenomenon where accesses to both distance-one and distance-two neighbors of a victim row are used to generate bit flips.
 This payload generator allows us to characterize the Half-Double effect on a memory part.

 For each candidate victim row, the analysis starts out with the maximum number of hammers and minimum dilution level.
 Then, we proceed as follows: